 I have owned a variety of different lines with this breed and have found that the breed has split in to two different types the working line and show lines.
 The working lines are smaller and less bone to their structure and have a more silky coat at times.
 The show lines are bigger, more bone and a lot more coat.
 I have owned both and my vision is to create a balance between the two.
 I often cross the types as I feel it is the best of both worlds!

 I recently also got into the miniature Australian Shepherd.
 There is so much debate on the internet as to the size variation of the breed.
 I can't stand the politics of everything today.
 The AKC changed the name to The American Shepherd (which by the way -all aussies originate in the US) This was also done for political reasons but I can say three of my minis are AKC registered Australian Shepherds!
-You can trace their ancestry back to some well known lines/kennels of standard size so to me there is an obvious size variation.
-Genes are a funny thing-you can have two short people produce a tall child and vice versa.
-All of my minis can be registered with Miniature Australian Shepherd Club.
-I have chosen to stay with the Australian Shepherd name as that's where all mine originated.
+You can trace their ancestry back to some well known lines/kennels of standard size so to me there is various sizes.
+I think this is due to the face that the Aussie was not even recognized by AKC until 1991.
+It is a relatively new breed compared to others and different ranchers used different types of collies and shepherds depending on their livestock.
+That is why this breed varies tremendously in both look, type and temperament and even size.
+Border collie lines are going to have a much more active temperament then the Pyrenean Sheepdog lines or collie lines.

 What ever the size, I feel that the lines I have chosen have superior genetics as they were bred for overall ability which includes health, temperament and structure and movement in order to do their job.